Maanaadu: Production

-Pre-production

-Venkat Prabhu initially planned to collaborate with Silambarasan for Billa 3, the third instalment in the Billa film series, which came under the news in late 2016.
-With Prabhu failing to helm the project, because of his ongoing commitments with his directorial Party, Silambarasan decided to direct the film by himself, after a hiatus of nearly ten years, since Vallavan (2006).
-Silambarasan then decided to revive his shelved project Kettavan.
-The project was expected to take place in July 2017, with shooting being held at Mumbai and the United States, but failed to materialise then.

 Development

+In August 2016, Venkat Prabhu announced that he would be collaborating with Silambarasan for a future project.
 In June 2018, producer Suresh Kamatchi of V House Productions, officially confirmed their next venture with Silambarsan and Venkat Prabhu.
-The project was not considered to be the third instalment of Billa but another fresh script written by Prabhu; though it was rumoured to be a gangster film, it was later revealed to be an action-thriller instead.
+The project was revealed to be an action thriller.
 On 9 July 2018, Venkat Prabhu announced the title of the film as Maanadu, with a poster release, revealing that the film will be based on political backdrop.
 Venkat Prabhu added that the film would be a political thriller, his first attempt at the genre.
-The film, however, uses this as a subplot for the film whilst the story revolves around time loop, a first-of-a-kind in Tamil and Indian cinema; this had been kept under wraps by the team during the promotions for the film.
+The film, however, uses this as a subplot for the film whilst the story revolves around time loop.

 Despite few developments in the project, in August 2019, Suresh Kamatchi announced that he had ousted Silambarasan from the film citing the actor's failure to commit to dates properly, although the film had undergone pre-production work for close to a year before Silambarasan's exit.
 The producer claimed that the film will go on production with another actor in the lead role, while Silambarasan later chose to launch another new project titled Maghaa Maanaadu immediately after his removal from Maanaadu.
 Suresh Kamatchi, along with several other producers came forward with an official complaint to the Tamil Film Producers Council about Silambarasan's poor punctuality during the same month.
 In November 2019, the producers announced that Silambarasan would come back to the project after sorting out the issues, and the project was expected to be re-launched.